A Tree of Peace

 The Power of Remembering the Indigenous Design of American Democracy

-Dr. Leslie Gray this EcoDharma Exploration on Sunday, August 24.
-A recording will be available soon.
+Dr. Leslie Gray led this EcoDharma Exploration on August 24, 2025.
+We welcome your support for this program.
+A recording is available below.

-For the rest of 2025, our EcoDharma Explorations will be co-created by Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
-Look for more programming from this collaboration over the next few months and years.
-We at One Earth Sangha are honored and excited to work with our new partners.
+Our EcoDharma Explorations are co-created with Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
+We at One Earth Sangha are honored and excited to collaborate with our partners on EcoDharma Explorations and beyond.

 Joseph O'Brien, USDA Forest Service, Pinus strobus, Katherine Lake.
 Ottawa National Forest, Sylvania Wilderness, Michigan, Public Domain, Wikimedia Commons